cerbos/tutorial/src/06-adding-conditions/README.md

 # Adding conditions

+> The policies for this section can be found [on Github](https://github.com/cerbos/tutorial/tree/main/src/06-adding-conditions/cerbos).

 In the previous section a RBAC policy was created that allowed anyone with a the `user` role to update a user resource - this isn't what is intended as it would allow user's to update other user's profile.

 ```yaml